-No matter what you do, you are going to have unwanted vegetation popping up with in your garden that you will need to dispose of.
-Because you have create a variable havan for vegetative growth, it follows that other plants will thrive in it as well.
+No matter what you do, you are going to have unwanted vegetation popping up within your garden that you will need to dispose of.
+Because you have created a variable havan for vegetative growth, it follows that other plants will thrive in it as well.

 Mulch is an effective agent to help combat weed germination.
-By spreading mulch and inch or two thick, you help keep the weeds at bay.
+By spreading mulch an inch or two thick, you help keep the weeds at bay.

 Personally, I keep only ONE insecticides in my gardening shed as a go to.
 My toxic spray of choice is Sevin (which also comes as a dust) because it kills a large range of murderous insects.
 If you are going to spray your plants, wait until dusk, when all your pollinators have gone away, and most beneficial insects are no longer present.
 Then spray down your plants, making sure to get around the base of the plant and under the leaves.
 I generally only have to do this once every three to four weeks IF there is a problem present.

 Diseases of your plants are usually fungal or bacterial in nature and thrive in moist, humid environments.
-So they can be generally avoided through proper plant spacing that provides air circulation, and the amendments of soils from one year to the next to help eradicate soil borne diseases and keep a healthy plant to help stave off possible infection.
-If you think you have any of the below listed disease, start by improving the circulation of your plants.
+So they can be generally avoided through proper plant spacing that provides air circulation, and the amendments of soils from one year to the next to help eradicate soil-borne diseases and keep a healthy plant to help stave off possible infection.
+If you think you have any of the below-listed diseases, start by improving the circulation of your plants.

-Luckily there isn’t a huge range of diseases that often attack your plant, but those that do can wreck havoc in a short amount of time
+Luckily there isn’t a huge range of diseases that often attack your plant, but those that do can wreak havoc in a short amount of time

 Bacterial Leaf Spot